Turn a new Ikea storage shelf into a rustic farmhouse beauty!

 I then stained all the shelves, front and back.

-I allowed all the freshly stained wood to stay downstairs overnight as there were some fumes due to the amount I used… a LOT.
+All the freshly stained wood to stay downstairs overnight as there were some fumes due to the amount I used… a LOT.
 But the next day I could barely smell it.
 YES!
 That meant I could bring it upstairs right away to assemble.

 I then took 300 grit sandpaper to all the pieces which left it butter-smooth, ready for assembly.